CreativeMD/CreativeCore/README.md

 ## Features
 - Gui-Api
 - Packet system (supports splitted packets)
-- Recipe system
-- Enhanced Vanilla Recipe
-- Transformer API (obfuscated name converter)
 - platform independent loader
-- InfoStack objects (a way to uniform itemstack groups)
+- CreatuveIngredients objects (a way to uniform itemstack groups)
-- Fake world
+- Fake level

 ## Terms of use
 Feel free to use this mod as a dependency, but you may not copy add files to your mod directly.